CanterburyRegionalCouncil/AirQualityDotNetMontoringDevice/README.md

-# Air Quality Montoring Device
+# Air Quality Monitoring Device

 There are a series of micro controller devices you can use to drive this air quality monitoring device.